 Instructions

-In a one quart jar place the flour and hot tap water.
-The tap water should be hot but you should still be able to run your hand under it without burning yourself.
+In a one quart jar place the flour and hot water.
+The water should be hot but you should still be able to run your hand under it without burning yourself.

 Stir the flour and water mixture until thoroughly combined.